version513/energon/README.md

 ## Concept
 - Inputs specified at compile time via feature flag(s) may be selected based on supported architectures, performance, or other considerations.
-- Output need to be combined into a Scheme trait to perform static dispatch, e.g. [`Drand Scheme`](/src/drand/traits.rs#L16)
+- Output needs to be combined into a Scheme trait to perform static dispatch, e.g. [`Drand Scheme`](/src/drand/traits.rs#L16)

 ```
 ├── backends